+"work" ("gwaith") means-
-"working time" ("amser gweithio") means any period during which an agricultural worker is working at their employer's disposal and carrying out activities or duties in accordance with either their contract or their apprenticeship and includes-

-- (a) any period during which an agricultural worker is receiving relevant training, - (b) any time spent travelling by an agricultural worker for the purposes of their employment but does not include time spent commuting between their home and their place of work, - (c) any period during which an agricultural worker is prevented from carrying out activities or duties in accordance with their contract or their apprenticeship due to bad weather, and - (d) any additional period which the employer and the agricultural worker agree is to be treated as working time, and references to "work" ("gwaith") are to be construed accordingly.
+- (a) any period during which the agricultural worker is working, at their employer's disposal and carrying out their activities or duties, - (b) any period during which the agricultural worker is receiving relevant training, - (c) any time spent travelling by an agricultural worker for the purposes of their employment but does not include time spent commuting between their home and their place of work,

-(2) In this article the reference to agricultural workers who began their employment prior to the 1 October 2006 includes agricultural workers-

-- (a) whose contract terms have since been subject to any variation; or - (b) who have since been employed by a new employer pursuant to the Transfer of Undertakings (Protection of Employment) Regulations 2006(6).

-(3) References in this Order to a period of continuous employment are to be construed as a period of continuous employment computed in accordance with sections 210 to 219 of the Employment Rights Act 1996(7).
+- (d) any period during which an agricultural worker is prevented from carrying out activities or duties in accordance with their contract or their apprenticeship due to bad weather. - (2) In this article the reference to agricultural workers who began their employment prior to the 1 October 2006 includes agricultural workers- - (a) whose contract terms have since been subject to any variation; or - (b) who have since been employed by a new employer pursuant to the Transfer of Undertakings (Protection of Employment) Regulations 2006(7). - (3) References in this Order to a period of continuous employment are to be construed as a period of continuous employment computed in accordance with sections 210 to 219 of the Employment Rights Act 1996(8).

-(5) 2014 anaw 6.

-(6) S.I.
-2006/246.

-(7) 1996 c.
-18. Section 211 was amended by Schedule 8 to S.I.
-2006/1031.
-Section 212 was amended by Schedules 4 and 9 to the Employment Relations Act 1999 (c.
-26).
-Section 215 was amended by Schedule 7 to the Social Security Contributions (Transfer of Functions, etc.) Act 1999 (c.
-2).
-Section 219 was amended by Schedule 15 to the Employment Rights (Dispute Resolution) Act 1998 (c.
-8).